 Block 4.0 (NURS 303) – Nursing Pharmacology

-This Block provides students with an analysis of the physiological actions, therapeutic uses, adverse effects, drug interactions and safe administration of selected drugs.
-Emphasis is placed on the application of the nursing process as the framework for safe administration of drugs.
-3 credits (45 contact hours),
+This Block provides students with an analysis of the physiological actions, therapeutic uses, adverse effects, drug interactions, and safe administration of selected drugs.
+Emphasis is placed on the application of the nursing process as the framework for the safe administration of drugs.

 Block 5.0 (NURS 304) Adult Health Nursing I

 This Block builds on the fundamentals of nursing.
-Emphasis is placed on care and management of adult clients experiencing alterations in health.
-7.5 credits with laboratory component (150 contact hours)
+Emphasis is placed on the care and management of adult clients experiencing alterations in health.

 Block 5.1 (NURS 304.1) – Adult Health Nursing I – Clinical

 Students will further develop psychomotor skills essential for professional nursing practice.
 Students will synthesize knowledge using the nursing process to manage care for adult clients.

 Block 6.0 (NURS 305) – Nursing Theories, Practice, and Issues

 This Block focuses on nursing theories and their relevance to professional practice.
 Students are introduced to practice models in various health care environments.
 Future and current issues in nursing practice will be explored.

 Block 7.0 (NURS 401) – Nursing Research